 🚨 Note: If this needs to be enabled make sure to put an actual SSO URL in the Logout Landing Page like Microsoft Azure or Okta.

 If your browser is determined as Edge

 Users on updated versions of Windows 10 and Microsoft 365 typically have Edge used to render their add-ins and it is possible that the Desktop App Web Viewer is corrupted.
-Take the steps below to reinstall it.
+Watch the video or follow the written steps to resolve.

 If your browser is Internet Explorer